 [M] No Unnecessary Unicode Controls.

-See also the Related Requirements: [M] Protect External Calls, [M] Handle External Call Returns, and [Q] Verify External Calls.
+See also the Related Requirements: [M] Protect External Calls, and [Q] Verify External Calls.

 [S] Check External Calls Return